CRoC: Context Refactoring Contrast for Graph Anomaly Detection with Limited Supervision: Proposed Method

 where $\Omega(\cdot)$ is a random shuffle function that permutes the original feature matrix $\bm{X}$ by row (i.e., we exchange the row vectors in the matrix), and $\bm{\tilde{X}}\in\mathbb{R}^{N\times d_{0}}$ is the feature matrix of the context-refactored graph.
-We argue that Equ (\ref{equ:method:feat_shuf}) generally keeps the semantics of most nodes, which is specifically effective for GAD scenarios by explicitly leveraging the class-imbalanced prior.
+We argue that Equ (\ref{equ:method:feat_shuf}) generally keeps the semantics of most nodes, which is especially effective for GAD by explicitly leveraging the class imbalance premise .
 On the one hand, normal nodes always account for the majority in a graph.
-Therefore, a normal node will be assigned a set of features of the other normal node with a high probability, which has minimal impact on its overall contextual semantics.
-On the other hand, undesired shuffle results (i.e., a normal node is assigned a set of an anomalous node's features) are tolerable for a GNN.
+Therefore, a normal node will be assigned node features of the other normal node with a high probability, which has minimal impact on its overall contextual semantics.
+On the other hand, undesired shuffle results (i.e., a normal node is assigned an anomalous node's features) are tolerable for a GNN.
 This is because GNNs rely not only on the information of the target node but also on its neighborhood context for decision-making.
-In our experiment, features will also be reshuffled in each training epoch, which prevents the case where a normal node is always assigned undesired features.
+In our experiments, features will also be reshuffled in each training epoch, preventing the case where a normal node is always assigned undesired features.
 For anomalous nodes, they are assigned normal nodes' features with a high probability, simulating scenarios where node feature camouflage occurs.
 Training a GNN on a graph with explicit camouflage will force the model to learn to be more robust against camouflage.
 Therefore, instead of designing specific modules to alleviate the impact of node feature camouflage and class imbalance, we proactively harness these priors to boost the model.

-Furthermore, considering cases where native node features are critical for detection, we propose mixing the original and shuffled node feature matrices to enhance generalization:
+Furthermore, considering cases where native node features are critical for detection, we propose mixing the original and shuffled node feature matrices to enhance the generalization ability: